Overview

 Who sits on the bench of the Ohio Supreme Court?

 There are seven members of the Ohio Supreme Court.
-The current court is made up of Chief Justice Maureen O’Connor, justices Jennifer Brunner, Pat DeWine, Michael P. Donnelly, Patrick F. Fischer, Sharon Kennedy, and Melody Stewart.
+The current court is made up of Chief Justice Sharon Kennedy along with justices Jennifer Brunner, Pat DeWine, Michael P. Donnelly, Patrick F. Fischer, Joseph Deters, and Melody Stewart.

 How are judges selected for the Ohio Supreme Court?